 By default, contiguous blocks of PCDATAcontained in cn elements should render as if it were wrapped in an mn presentation element.
 Similarly, presentation markup contained in a cn element should render as it normally would.
-A mixture of PCDATA presentation markup should render as if it were contained wrapped in an mrowelement, with contiguous blocks of PCDATAvrapped in mn elements.
+A mixture of PCDATAcont presentation markup should render as if it were contained wrapped in an mnowelement, with contiguous blocks of PCDATAcont presentation mnelements.